Healthy Homes Assessment Longlands

 Rental Property Home Assessments Longlands

-Areas of rental properties that are impacted to the Healthy Homes Standards in Longlands include each:
+Property rental areas that are affected to Health Homes Standards.
+Healthy Homes Standards in Longlands include each:

 • Living Rooms